National animal of India | National Symbols

 - The national animal status helps in conservation of the animal and better efforts towards its sustained survival due to the official status.

-Interesting Facts of Royal Bengal Tiger – the National Animal of India
+Interesting Facts of Royal Bengal Tiger who is the national animal of India

-- Tigers is one of the largest specimen among the cat family.
+- Tiger is one of the largest specimen among the cat family.

 - Among these some tigers have been hunted to extinction like Caspian, Java, and Bali.

 - Tiger prefer the lowlands and is mostly seen in swamps, grasslands and mangroves.
-The Bengal mangrove ecosystem is a rich habitat for royal Tigers and they are good swimmers.
+The Bengal mangrove ecosystem is a rich habitat for Royal Bengal Tigers and as they are good swimmers.

 - Lion was the national animal of India Till 1972.
-Later on November 18, 1972 The Royal Bengal Tiger, a ‘majestic creature’ was conferred as the national animal of India.
+Later on November 18, 1972 The Royal Bengal Tiger was conferred as the national animal of India.

 - The Tiger is also the national animal of Bangladesh, South Korea, Vietnam, and Malaysia.